vkiitr/auditing/audit-log-service/README.md

 	## Requirement side implementation is pending for Handling of log rotation with configurable window.
 (Design thoughts are covered in design doc)
 	## API implementation side:
-		- HATEOAS and filter support
+		- HATEOAS and filter support.
+		- Localization support for audit messages.
 		- Added Exception handling infra and for testing raised one exception but there are many points where exception can be raised and handled.
 		- Added logging at few points, but many more points are pending.